ricardomm7/leaflink/docs/sprintC/us022/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Implement appropriate permissions and access controls to restrict the ability to register a vehicle to authorized VFM users only.
+* Implement appropriate permissions and access controls to restrict the ability to add agenda entries to authorized GSM users only.
+* Ensure that the list of green spaces is maintained and updated to reflect current management responsibilities.